eunid/netID-docs/docs/sso/styleguide.md

 ---
 # Styleguide

 On the partners' side (technical term Relying Party) netID provides a smooth login experience for the user - besides the usual login or registration.
-This is realized via the netID button.
+This is done using the netID button.

 The netID button is - like all other SSO services - clearly separated from the usual login / registration mask.
 Amplified by the brand specific netID green the netID Button should be clearly perceived as an alternative login possibility.

 ## Integration of the login button

 Different buttons are available for integration in the frontend. netID currently offers four "Call to Action" buttons.
 These are available in three different sizes (small / medium / large).
-The integration is done via the code snippets provided.
+The integration is done via the code snippets provided [below](#netid-login-buttons).

 If you have additional requirements for a netID "Call to Action" button for your app or website, please do not hesitate to contact us.
-Please indicate the size and the button text you would like to use.
-We will check your requirements against our specifications and provide you with the corresponding code snippet immediately.
+Please indicate the size and the button text you would like to use, to evaluate alternatives feel free to use the [Button Configurator](#netid-button-configurator).
+We will check your requirements against our specifications and you can use the code snippet provided by the configurator.
 Please send your special requirements to: info@enid.eu

 You want to inform your users - beyond the netID button - with further short information about netID?
 For this purpose we have created a short description which you can use - please do not change it.
 Shortened versions of the text are possible.